Alan Trammell: Return to Detroit Tigers

 On November 3, 2014, it was announced that Trammell would return to Detroit as a special assistant to Tigers' general manager Dave Dombrowski.
-Trammell continues to serve as a special assistant to current Tigers' general manager Al Avila.
-During the 2015 season, Trammell served as interim first-base coach when Omar Vizquel temporarily left the team on bereavement leave.
-He wore #4 during this time as Ian Kinsler was wearing Trammell's familiar #3.
+During the 2015 season Trammell served as interim first-base coach when Omar Vizquel temporarily left the team on bereavement leave.
+He wore #4 during this time, as Ian Kinsler was wearing Trammell's familiar #3.
+Trammell continued to serve as a special assistant to Tigers' GM Al Avila until Avila was dismissed in August 2022, and Avila was replaced as GM by Jeff Greenberg in September 2023, with Trammell maintaining his special assistant role.